realm/realm-swift/README.md

 Prerequisites:

 * Building Realm requires Xcode 11.x or newer.
-* If cloning from git, submodules are required: `git submodule update --init --recursive`.
 * Building Realm documentation requires [jazzy](https://github.com/realm/jazzy)

 Once you have all the necessary prerequisites, building Realm.framework just takes a single command: `sh build.sh build`.
 You'll need an internet connection the first time you build Realm to download the core binary.